tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/INSTRUCTORS.md

 - This course is a prerequisite to commencing any initial DI course and aims to establish setting up learner environments.

-- We believe that this will help reduce technological blocks moving forward into the curriculum and establish consistancy in the learning environments.
+- We believe that this will help reduce technological blocks moving forward into the curriculum and establish consistancy in learning environments.

 ---